A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Methodology

 \subsection{Literature Search}

-We created a keyword list and searched using those terms, to find studies in which AS/US APIs were used, on four scholarly literature search engines: Google Scholar\footnote[51]{https://scholar.google.co.kr/}, Web of Science\footnote[52]{http://www.webofknowledge.com/}, Scopus\footnote[53]{https://www.scopus.com/}, and ScienceDirect\footnote[54]{https://www.sciencedirect.com/}.
-Because AS/US APIs are used in various research fields, we searched for papers in the general literature search engines, in which papers from different fields can be found, instead of the web library databases of specific journals and proceedings.
-These scholarly literature search engines contain relevance-based ranking systems and citation counts, which helped us to consider the importance of each paper.
-In the case of Web of Science, Scopus, and ScienceDirect, we could extract a list of specific paper information (e.g., title, abstract, publication site, publication date, download link) in different formats (e.g., *.txt, *.csv, *.BibTeX).
-In addition, we could download the literatures in the PDF format from the Web of Science, Scopus, and ScienceDirect.
-However, it was not possible to extract the above information as a list from Google Scholar, and patents were also included in the Google Scholar list.
-Therefore, we obtained a list of papers (excluding patents) from Google Scholar through web crawling under the conditions mentioned above in this study.
+This study created a keyword list and searched using those terms to find studies in which AS/US APIs were used on four scholarly literature search engines: Google Scholar\footnote{https://scholar.google.co.kr/}, Web of Science\footnote{http://www.webofknowledge.com/}, Scopus\footnote{https://www.scopus.com/}, ScienceDirect\footnote{https://www.sciencedirect.com/}, and ACM Digital Library.\footnote{https://dl.acm.org/} Because AS/US APIs are used in various research fields, we searched for papers in the popular literature search engines~\cite{tober2011pubmed, gusenbauer2019google, martin2018google} as in prior review studies, in which papers from different fields can be found, instead of the web library databases of specific domains.

-We divided the keywords to search papers into four lists: Android related, Accessibility APIs related, Usage Statistic API related, and combined keywords.
-This keyword list was composed of terms that are frequently used in existing studies.
+The keywords were divided to search papers into four lists: Android related, Accessibility APIs related, Usage Statistic API related, and combined keywords.
+This keyword list was composed of terms that are frequently used in the existing literature.
 Table \ref{table:keywords} presents the list of the keywords used to search the papers.
-We selected the start year of the literature search period to be the year when the AS/US APIs were first made available in the Android Framework.
 AS API became available in Android 1.6 (API level 4) in September 2009, and US API became available in the Android Framework from Android 5.0 (API level 21) in October 2014.
-Therefore, we searched published papers using AS/US APIs for the period from 2009 to 2020 (present year).
+Therefore, published papers were searched using AS/US APIs for the period from 2009 to 2020.
 The literature search keywords, period, language, and sites are summarized in Figure \ref{fig:Flowchart}.